 As reflected in the table above, the number of shares required for long-term incentive awards each year varies, and this variation is due to changes in our stock price at the time of grant, the size of individual grants awarded by our Compensation Committee and the number of participants in the program.
 In particular, beginning in 2012 we significantly expanded participation in our long-term incentive program to promote stock ownership deeper within the Company, and that expansion continued in 2013, due in part to the significant increase in the size of our Company and our employee base following our acquisition of Complete.
-Recognizing these variables, we do not believe that we have sufficient shares available for our long-term incentive annual grants to our executive officers and other key employees for 2014 and beyond (see "Equity Compensation Plan Information as of April 19, 2013" at the end of this proposal for more information).
+Recognizing these variables, we do not believe that we have sufficient shares available for our long-term incentive annual grants to our executive officers and other key employees for 2014 and beyond.
 Although we have over 4 million shares remaining available for grant under the Complete Plan, under the NYSE rules we are unable to grant awards under that plan to anyone who was a legacy Superior employee prior to the acquisition.
 We believe that adoption of a new plan is necessary to provide us with the continued ability to attract, retain, and motivate key personnel in a manner tied to the best interests of our stockholders.
 We anticipate that the shares reserved for issuance under the Stock Plan will be sufficient to meet our needs for approximately three to four years.

-With stockholder approval of the Stock Plan, the overall simple dilution of our equity-based incentive plans would be 9.7% of our common stock outstanding as of the record date, based on 8.0 million shares proposed under the Stock Plan, 159.5 million shares of common stock outstanding, 2.2 million shares of unvested restricted stock, and shares issuable pursuant to 5.0 million outstanding stock options and 0.3 million outstanding restricted stock units.
+With stockholder approval of the Stock Plan, the overall simple dilution of our equity-based incentive plans would be [-]% of our common stock outstanding as of the record date, based on 8.0 million shares proposed under the Stock Plan, 159.5 million shares of common stock outstanding, 2.2 million shares of unvested restricted stock, and shares issuable pursuant to 5.0 million outstanding stock options and 0.3 million outstanding restricted stock units.